Home

 set(target, property, value) {

-Reflect.set(target, property, value) // Update in-memory object
+Reflect.set(target, property, value)

-saveJsonFile(path, target) // Persist change to disk
+saveJsonFile(path, target) // Auto-persist on any change

 return true